-For 2023 and prior years financial hardship distributions were limited to your own salary reduction contributions (but not the earnings on them) if the distribution was prior to the occurrence of any of the above events.
-Effective in 2024, hardship distributions may be made from salary reduction contributions, including earnings, qualified nonelective employer contributions, and qualified and/or employer matching contributions.
+Hardship distributions may be made from salary reduction contributions, including earnings, qualified nonelective employer contributions, and qualified and/or employer matching contributions.
 However, a 403(b) plan may make hardship distributions only if permitted by the plan and these new changes may require a church to amend its 403(b) plan prior to permitting hardship distributions from these additional resources.

 Once amounts are distributed, they are generally taxable as ordinary income unless designated in advance as a minister's housing allowance.
-In addition, if amounts are distributed prior to your reaching age 591⁄2, you will be assessed an additional tax of 10 percent of the amount, which is includable in income unless one of several exceptions applies, including the following:
+In addition, if amounts are distributed prior to your reaching age 591⁄2, you will be assessed an additional tax of 10 percent of the amount which is includable in income unless one of several exceptions applies, including the following:

-- The distributions are part of a series of substantially equal periodic payments made over your life or the lives of your beneficiaries and after you separate from service. - The distributions are made after you separate from service in or after the year in which you reach age 55. - The distributions do not exceed the amount of unreimbursed medical expenses that you could deduct for the current year. - The distributions are made after your death, or after you become totally and permanently disabled. - The distributions are made to an alternate payee pursuant to a qualified domestic relations order. - The distribution is related to the birth or adoption of a child (limited) - The distributions in connection with a federally declared disaster (limited) - The distribution is made to someone who is terminally ill
+- The distributions are part of a series of substantially equal periodic payments made over your life or the lives of your beneficiaries and after you separate from service. - The distributions are made after you separate from service in or after the year in which you reach age 55. - The distributions do not exceed the amount of unreimbursed medical expenses that you could deduct for the current year.

+- The distributions are made after your death, or after you become totally and permanently disabled. - The distributions are made to an alternate payee pursuant to a qualified domestic relations order. - The distribution is related to the birth or adoption of a child (limited) - The distributions in connection with a federally declared disaster (limited) - The distribution is made to someone who is terminally ill - The distribution is related to a qualified disaster (limited) - The distribution is related to an unforeseen emergency (limited) - The distribution is related to a victim of domestic abuse (limited)